phylliswany/DS-Interview-Preparation/Regression-Models.md

 * Leverage measures: diagnose data entry errors

 * Influence measures: how does deleting or including this point impact a particular aspect of the model

+## Multiple Variables

+* Omitting variables: bias in the coefficients of interest unless their regressors are uncorrelated with the omitted ones

+* Including variables that should't have: increase standard erros of the regression variables

+* More regressors are included: $R^2$ increases monotonically and the SSE decreases monotonically